Dibao (ancient Chinese gazette): Ming dynasty

 The social climate and the restriction on the Dibao in the Ming dynasty were not as strict as the Song dynasty although it was still aimed to maintain feudal governance of the empire.
 Historians believe the subtle balance of the power between the emperor and the government officials was because the emperor in the Ming dynasty understood the importance of the transparent political system as the Ming dynasty was established with the peasant revolt led by the political corrosion and corruption in the Yuan dynasty.
 Unlike the Dibao in the Song dynasty, the content published on Dibao in the Ming dynasty usually involved the conflicts and argument between the government officials and the emperor, sometimes even had the criticism on the edicts and decisions that the emperor made.
-Dibao in the Wanli (萬曆) period in the Ming dynasty published numerous criticism and opposition on the decision that the Wanli Emperor (明神宗/萬曆皇帝) planned to give the position of the crown prince to the son of imperial noble consort Zheng rather than the son of the empress, which against the imperial law and led to the strong dissatisfaction of the public opinion and the government officials that forced the Wanli Emperor to withdrawal his decision.
+Dibao in the Wanli (萬曆) period in the Ming dynasty published numerous criticism and opposition on the decision that the Wanli Emperor (明神宗/萬曆皇帝) planned to give the position of the crown prince to the son of imperial noble consort Zheng rather than the son of the empress, which was against the imperial law and led to the strong dissatisfaction of the public opinion and the government officials that forced the Wanli Emperor to withdraw his decision.
 In the 16th century before the establishment of the Qing dynasty, Nurhaci (努爾哈赤), the chieftain of Manchuria who afterward became the first emperor in the Qing dynasty, dispatched many spies to buy Dibao in the Ming Empire to collect the useful information due to high transparency it had.